uptane/uptane-standard/uptane-standard.md

 ### Rules for filenames in repositories and metadata {#metadata_filename_rules}

 There is a difference between the filename in a metadata file or an ECU, and the filename on a repository.
 This difference exists in order to avoid race conditions, where metadata and images are read from, and written to, at the same time.
-For more details, the reader should read the TUF specification {{TUF-spec}} and PEP 458 {{PEP-458}}.
+For more details, the reader can read the TUF specification {{TUF-spec}} and PEP 458 {{PEP-458}}.

 Unless stated otherwise, all files SHALL be written to repositories in accordance with the following two rules:

 1. Metadata filenames SHALL be qualified with version numbers.
-If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A's version number, as defined in {{common_metadata}}, with one exception: If the version number of the Timestamp metadata file is not be known in advance by a client, it MAY be read from, and written to, a repository using a filename without a version number qualification, i.e., FILENAME.EXT.
+If a metadata file A is specified as FILENAME.EXT in another metadata file B, then it SHALL be written as VERSION.FILENAME.EXT, where VERSION is A's version number, as defined in {{common_metadata}}, with one exception: If the version number of the Timestamp metadata file is not be known in advance by a client, it could be read from, and written to, a repository using a filename without a version number qualification, i.e., FILENAME.EXT.
 1. If an image is specified in a Targets metadata file as FILENAME.EXT, it SHALL be written to the repository as HASH.FILENAME.EXT, where HASH is one of the hash digests of the file, as specified in {{targets_images_meta}}.
-The file MUST be written to the repository using *n* different filenames, one for each hash digest listed in its corresponding Targets metadata.
+The file SHALL be written to the repository using *n* different filenames, one for each hash digest listed in its corresponding Targets metadata.
 1. Filenames of images SHOULD be encoded to prevent a path traversal on the client system, either by using URL encoding or by limiting the allowed character set in the filename.

 For example: